contentful/slash-developers/docs/ios/tutorials/using-delivery-api-with-swift.md

 You need an API key and a space ID to initialize a client

-_You can use the API key and space ID pre-filled below from our example space or replace them with your own values.
+_You can use the API key and space ID pre-filled below from our example space or replace them with your own values_.

 ~~~swift
 let spaceId = "71rop70dkqaj"